Yi-Jiang/MethylGenotyper/README.md

 install_github("Yi-Jiang/MethylGenotyper")
 ```

-## Read the vignette on the recommended QC workflow at:
+## Read the vignette on the recommended workflow at:
 https://yi-jiang.github.io/vignettes/MethylGenotyper.html